My Japanese cheesecake recipe is creamy, dreamy, and fluffy. Not to mention absolutely delicious and mind-blowing!

 - To make the recipe, use an 8-inch springform pan or an 8-inch round 3-inch deep cake pan.
 Place a parchment circle in the bottom of the pan to make removing the cake from the pan easier.

-- The water bath is essential; it allows the cake to be baked at a consistent temperature
+- The water bath is essential; it allows the cake to be baked at a consistent temperature.

-Start by gathering the ingredients needed to make our fluffy Japanese Cheesecake recipe.
+Gather the ingredients needed to make our fluffy Japanese Cheesecake recipe.
 In culinary terms, this is called the Mise en Place, which translates into “Everything in its Place.”

 Setting up your ingredients not only helps speed up the cooking process but also helps ensure you have all of the ingredients on hand to make the recipe.

-How to Make a Japanese Cheesecake
+How to Make Japanese Cheesecake

 - Preheat the oven to 325 degrees F.